As a reader of Mercola.com, you know how important essential fatty acids are to your own health.

 - Has greater resistance to spoilage and rancidity

-- Is without no undesirable side effects even at high dosages
+- Is without any undesirable side effects even at high dosages

 - Is free from mercury contamination unlike many other marine sources